Things you’ll only get if you went to a slightly dodgy comprehensive school

 I didn’t exactly go to the world’s worst mixed-comp, in fact compared to the worst it was really quite calm – but we made our student teachers cry on a regular basis, and someone did torch it once.
 We didn’t perfect our skills in a particular sport, we just threw a ball around in PE, and we definitely didn’t call it ‘mufty day’.
 This is the definitive list of everything you probably experienced if you too went to one of these outstanding institutions:

-Every girl was wearing least three layers of make up
+Every girl was wearing at least three layers of make up

 Watching the crusty orange line of the Maybelline dream matte mousse sit on Lisa’s jaw, you often wondered how she got it to look that awful.
 Blending just wasn’t a thing.
 Who even needs three foundations and two sets of eyelashes on every day?